 Some people ask me how I got into selling pens while at craft shows and online.
 My personal journey started as a woodworker and then progressed onto turn pens and selling wooden pens.
 Within this post the best places for a woodturner selling wooden pens.
-There are two routes to go when starting to sell a hand turned pen either online or local at craft fairs, markets and shows.
+There are two routes to go when selling a hand turned pen either online or local at craft fairs, markets and shows.
 Before that, though you need to make sure you are pricing the pens and other work to sell.
 My handmade wooden pens and acrylic are both priced about the same.
-Wood may cost a lot less than an acrylic blank but has a lot more effort in finishing and polishing with ca glue.
+Wood may cost a lot less than an acrylic blank but has a lot more effort in finishing and polishing with Ca glue.

 Selling Pens Online

 Lots of options and places to sell online from eBay, Etsy to your own website.
 First off, though multiple quality photo shots needed to catch the details and eyes.
 A picture tells a thousand words as they say.
 If I look back on my first photos they really were awful.
 I still use the same two cameras, a cheap Samsung camera or my phone but with the addition of a light box.
 The first photo a clear shot of the wood pen then more from different angles, some showing particular luxury pen details.
 At least one shot should include a prop or gift box, this will help show the pen with different lighting.
 On some handmade acrylic pens it’s difficult to catch the true colours so the prop will help along with helping customers picture the pen in use.